-When you’re absorbed in a book, it’s easy to forget that interacting with your friends is crucial to making the best experience in your school.
+When you’re absorbed in a book, it’s easy to forget that interacting with your friends is crucial to making the great experience in your school.
 Even though social situations are challenging for you, the greatest way to meet people who share your interests is by joining a school club.
 Having fun with your friends will make your school time more enjoyable, and those social skills will be very useful when you start college life or your first job.
 Never underestimate the importance of developing relationships with others; people networks can be strong.
 It ranks highly among the advantages of extracurricular activities.
 It’s possible that the friends you make tomorrow might be the ones who stick by your side throughout your entire life.

 In fact, numerous research points us to the benefits of after school activities on youth.
 They have been shown to help youth develop social skills and improve academic outcomes, which in turn lead to better conflict management and school attendance.
 Under the watchful supervision of adult mentors, participation in after school programmes can also mitigate negative and unsafe behaviours in youth, who also report a sense of connectedness and belonging with their peers and with supportive adults other than their parents.